Here’s What To Do If Your Battery Life Sucks On iOS 11

 For some iPhone users, iOS 11.0, the update for Apple’s mobile devices released in September, has been rife with problems.
-There’s a weird bug that messes up the letter “I”, as well as a design flaw in the Calculator app that seems to affect quick number crunches.
+There’s a weird bug that messes up the letter “I,” as well as a design flaw in the Calculator app that seems to affect quick number crunches.

 Many also say that iOS 11 has destroyed their device’s battery life.